icanhazcodeplz/nautilus_trader/NOTES.md

 - `python build.py` from root dir

 # TODO
+- FIXME: Fills do not consider other fills in same interval.
+  - Forcibly combine orders if price the same?
+  - Adjust core logic?
 - Add integration tests
 - Optuna optimization
 - Move javascript to react project